NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 WRF Configs
 ===========
-A model configuration is a combination of user-defined parameters that together define the computational domain, grid extents, projection, resolution, model dynamics and model physics.
-These parameters are defined in the namelist.wps and namelist.input that are used by WRF to run its forecasts.
+A model configuration is a combination of user-defined parameters that define the computational domain, grid extents, projection, resolution, model dynamics, and model physics.
+These parameters are defined in the namelist.wps and namelist.input files that are used by WRF to run its forecasts.

 The **WRF Configs** page displays a table with all of the model configurations that have been created on your system.
-Click on any of the model configs to view the model config management described below.
+Click on any of the model configs to view its settings.
 If you have not created any configurations yet, the table will be empty.
 Click the **Add Config** button at the top to create a new configuration.
 See :ref:`ui_model_config_gui` for more details.

 .. _ui_managing_model_configs: